Frequent Questions: Saltonstall-Kennedy Grant Program

 A pre-proposal is a two-page, single spaced document that clearly conveys the management impact and applicability of the proposed research for the priority area that you are applying to.

 Do I have to submit a pre-proposal?

 Yes.
-A pre-proposal must be received at Grants.gov under the competition link named “Pre-proposals 2020 Saltonstall-Kennedy,” postmarked, or provided to a delivery service by 11:59 pm, Eastern Standard Time, July 30, 2019, 60 days after the posting date of the Notice of Funding Opportunity.
+A pre-proposal must be received at grants.gov under the competition link named “Pre-proposals 2021 Saltonstall-Kennedy,” postmarked, or provided to a delivery service by 11:59 pm, Eastern Standard Time, August 07, 2020, 60 days after the posting date of the Notice of Funding Opportunity.
 NOAA will inform applicants, within 45 days of the pre-proposal due date, if the Saltonstall-Kennedy Program encourages or discourages submission of a full proposal.

 What is the format for a pre-proposal?